techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 ## Configuring Firewall Rule

-In order to block inter VLAN Communication we'll need to set up some firewall rules.
-The pattern I usually follow is blocking all traffic from one VLAN destined to all other VLANs.
-This can be done by creating Profiles.
+In order to block inter VLAN Communication we'll need to set up some firewall rules.The pattern I usually follow is blocking all traffic from one VLAN destined to all other VLANs.This can be done by creating Profiles.

 - Navigate to Firewall & Security
 - Choose the Type